guardian/accessibility/people-and-technology/physical.md

 # Physical

-In the UK around 7 million people have a physical impariment that limits their movement.
-A further 3.5 million people have adisability that impacts their dexterity.
+In the UK around 7 million people have a physical impairment that limits their movement.
+A further 3.5 million people have a disability that impacts their dexterity.
 Examples of conditions that limit movement include Cerebral Palsy, Parkinson's and Repetitive Strain Injury.